A few days ago I was hanging out with a friend

-Christians believe in a loving God who has revealed himself and can be known in a personal way, in this life.
+Christians believe in a single, loving God who has revealed himself and can be known in a personal way, in this life.
 A Christian’s focus is not on religious rituals or performing good works, but on enjoying a relationship with God and growing to know him better.

-Faith in Jesus Christ himself, not just in his teachings, is how the Christian experiences joy and a meaningful life.
+Faith in Jesus Christ himself, not just in his teachings, is how the Christian experiences joy and meaningful life.
 Christians do not identify Jesus as a prophet pointing to God or as a teacher of enlightenment.
 Rather, he’s viewed as God in human form.
-He performed miracles, forgave people of their sins and said that anyone who believed in him would have eternal life.
+He performed miracles, forgave people of their sins, and said that anyone who believed in him would have eternal life.
 He made statements like, “I am the light of the world; he who follows me will not walk in darkness, but will have the light of life.”

 Christians regard the Bible as God’s written message to humankind.
 In addition to being a historical record of Jesus’ life and miracles, the Bible reveals God’s personality, his love and truth, and how one can have a relationship with him.

 Whatever circumstances a Christian is dealing with in their life, the Bible teaches that they can confidently turn to a wise and powerful God who genuinely loves them.
 They believe that God answers prayer and that life takes on meaning as they live to honor him.